MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Method

 \subsubsection{Reference-Conditioned Modeling}

-We extend the reference signal of prior arbitrary-skeleton work~\cite{mocapanythingv1}, which encodes only the target asset's static geometry, with a single pose--rotation pair sampled from the same asset.
-Intuitively, rest pose supplies the coordinate \emph{origin} while the reference pose--rotation pair supplies the coordinate \emph{axes}: together they fully specify the local frame convention, converting the multi-valued P$\to$R mapping into a well-constrained conditional prediction task.
-Concretely, we condition the rotation prediction on three sources of skeleton-specific information:
+We extend the static-geometry reference signal of prior work~\cite{mocapanythingv1} with a single pose--rotation pair sampled from the same asset.
+Intuitively, rest pose supplies the coordinate \emph{origin} while the reference pose--rotation pair supplies the coordinate \emph{axes}: together they fully specify the local frame convention, telling the model ``for this skeleton's coordinate definition, this joint configuration corresponds to these rotations,'' which converts the multi-valued P$\to$R mapping into a well-constrained conditional prediction task.
+We use a single reference pair by default; the effect of additional pairs is analyzed in our ablation study (\S\ref{sec:exp_ref_rest}).
+Concretely, the rotation prediction is conditioned on three encoders, all built from GL-GMHA layers: (i) a \emph{Rest Pose Encoder} takes bone offsets $\mathbf{o} \in \mathbb{R}^{J \times 3}$ and per-joint semantic embeddings, producing a rest-pose feature $\mathbf{E}^{\text{rest}} \in \mathbb{R}^{J \times d}$ that captures static geometry and topology; (ii) a \emph{Reference Encoder} jointly embeds the reference position $\mathbf{p}^{\text{ref}}$ and 6D rotation $\mathbf{r}^{\text{ref}}$, modulated by $\mathbf{E}^{\text{rest}}$ via FiLM~\cite{perez2018film}, producing the coordinate-system anchor $\mathbf{C}^{\text{ref}} \in \mathbb{R}^{J \times d}$; (iii) a \emph{Pose Encoder} processes the predicted (or ground-truth) pose sequence $\mathbf{P}\in\mathbb{R}^{T\times J\times 3}$ via alternating GL-GMHA and per-joint windowed temporal attention with RoPE~\cite{su2024roformer}, optionally modulated by $\mathbf{E}^{\text{rest}}$, yielding a pose feature sequence $\mathbf{Q}\in\mathbb{R}^{T\times J\times d}$.